original001/solfeggio/README.md

 ### readme

-1. bug with magnific window resize
-2. problem with very slow page refresh
+1. problem with very slow page refresh
-3. banners on preproses
+2. banners on preproses

 ## works after all